Sign up today!

 Cleaning Product and Ingredient Data Sources

 Below we describe the information sources and the methodology we use to construct EWG’s Guide to Healthy Cleaning’s linked datasets of ingredients, products, brands and companies.Product Details

 The core of EWG’s Guide to Healthy Cleaning is an interactive product database that contains ingredients in more than 2,000 products.
 EWG obtained detailed information on these products from manufacturers’ websites, online retailers and product packaging.
 Information was first amassed in the winter of 2011-2012 and is updated regularly.
 Visits to stores during the summer of 2012 provided additional information on the labels associated with some new product formulations now available to consumers.
 In most cases the information includes a brand name, product name, directions for use, warnings, ingredients and package/advertising text.Value-Added Information

 EWG staff carefully evaluated every product in EWG’s Guide to Healthy Cleaning to identify the product type, its composition and use instructions (including precautions to protect skin and eyes) and product marketing claims.Product type

 EWG categorized each product into one or more of 70+ product categories (e.g., all-purpose cleaner, oxygen bleach, dish detergent).
 For ease of navigation, these product categories were organized into nine major groups.Product use/composition

 EWG identified how each product is typically used.
-Many hazards or safety recommendations associated with chemicals depend on a product’s use and/or composition.
+Many hazard recommendations associated with chemicals depend on a product’s use and/or composition.
 For instance, chemicals that are hazardous when inhaled are problematic in products that are sprayed.
 For each product, EWG recorded: